Job Inquiry Letters: How to Write & Send Them (+Examples)

 Are you in the market for a new job, but struggling to find advertised openings in your field?
-If so, then you should consider a more proactive approach and start sending out some job inquiry letters.
-Some job seekers use these letters to look for exclusive potential employment opportunities.
+If so, then you should consider a more proactive approach and start sending out job inquiry emails.
+Sending a job inquiry email can sometimes be a great way to identify potential employment opportunities that you might not otherwise encounter.
+Of course, to get any real benefit from this strategy, you will need to learn more about how to create and use this powerful tool.

-A job inquiry letter is a great tool to use when you’re trying to get your resume out to companies that may not even have started the hiring process.
-Contrary to what some job-seekers assume, companies don’t always post job ads as soon as an open position becomes available.
+A job inquiry email is a great tool to use when you’re trying to get your resume out to companies that may not yet be actively looking for new hires.
+Contrary to what some job seekers assume, companies don’t always post job ads as soon as an open position becomes available.

 By writing a job inquiry to companies before they’ve had a chance to begin looking for candidates, you can give yourself a head start on your job-seeking competition.